watem-sedem/watem-sedem/README.rst

  2. SEDEM (Van Rompaey et al., 2001): a model simulating sediment-transport to the river.

-Since 2016, the Flemish government commissioned further developments for CN-WS so it could become operational for management.
+Since 2016, the Flemish government, Department for Environment (VPO), and the Flemisch Environment Agency (VMM) commissioned further developments for CN-WS so it could become operational for management.
 Specifically, a number optimisations to the code were implemented to increase model performance and allow a roll-out on the scale of Flanders.
 In addition, the model was